View Alfred Hudec's Obituary on journaltimes.com and share memories

 May 28, 1954 – October 9, 2019

-A memorial service celebrating Al's life will be held on Tuesday, October 15, 2019 at 7:00 pm in Draeger-Langendorf Funeral with Rev. Javier Guativa officiating.
+A memorial service celebrating Al's life will be held on Tuesday, October 15, 2019 at 7:00 pm in Draeger-Langendorf Funeral Home with Rev. Javier Guativa officiating.
 Visitation will be in the funeral home on Tuesday from 5:00 – 7:00 pm.
+Memorials to the American Diabetes Association have been suggested.

 DRAEGER-LANGENDORF FUNERAL HOME & CREMATORY